Identification of Latent Group Effects under Conditional Calibration: Introduction

-The central question we address is: \emph{under what conditions, and by what formula, can a structural group effect be identified from the joint law of observables $(Y,X,p)$ when $G$ is never observed?} We give a precise answer organised around three claims.
-First, a structural coefficient $\tau$ is point-identified under mild conditions.
+The central question we address is: \emph{under what conditions, and by what formula, can a structural group effect be identified from the joint law of observables $(Y,X,p)$ when $G$ is never observed?} Throughout, the structural group effect is the coefficient $\tau$ on the latent indicator in the conditional mean of the outcome---informally, the shift in the expected outcome associated with membership for units with the same covariates (Assumption~\ref{ass:mean} states this formally).
+We give a precise answer organised around three claims.
+First, the structural coefficient $\tau$ is point-identified under mild conditions.
 Second, identification fails in a characterisable and sharp way when exactly one of those conditions is violated.
 Third, the identified object is distinct from the marginal group mean gap in a way that can be made fully explicit.

 The paper makes four contributions.
 The first is an identification result.
 Under a constant-coefficient structural mean model and the conditional calibration condition $\E[G\mid p,X]=p$, we prove that $\tau$ is identified by a weighted moment equation whose denominator $\Vs=\E[(p-r(X))^{2}]$ is the residual variance of the score after partialling on $X$.
 The formula is in closed form and admits a transparent interpretation: it is formally analogous to an instrumental-variables estimand in which the score residual $a=p-r(X)$ plays the role of an instrument for the latent deviation $G-r(X)$; the calibration condition supplies the first-stage relevance and the mean-independence condition in the structural model supplies the exclusion restriction.